 Here’s a question from the Jewelry in Pop Culture quiz: “This 1953 film features Marilyn Monroe’s iconic performance of “Diamond’s Are a Girl’s Best Friend.”
 Okay, that’s an easy one, right?
 Right?

 The American Gem Society’s Royal Jewelry quiz tests your knowledge of famous gemstone and diamond jewelry and current events.
 Do you know the answer to this question?
 “In 2014, this Swedish monarch proposed to his beautiful girlfriend of four years by presenting her with a unique Halo ring – a “halo” of smaller diamonds surrounding a larger diamond.”

 “Wear them gold and diamond rings.
 All them things don’t mean a thing.
 Chaperones and limousines.
 Shopping for expensive things.”
 This is a line from a song featured in the Songs About Jewelry quiz.
 Do you know who sang this?
 Test your knowledge.

 If you select the wrong answer, your selection turns red.
 If it’s green, you know your jewelry!
 Take it as many times as you like to score all green, or 100%.

 Tell us how you did in the comments below.
-Have more questions about jewelry?
+Have more questions about gemstone and diamond jewelry?
 Test our knowledge and ask away!

 And if these quizzes have given you the burning desire to look at some jewelry up close and personal, go to Find a Jeweler on the AGS website to find the nearest American Gem Society jeweler!